NullArray/Archivist/Beta/README.md

 our custom shell code we will end up with an executable that will attempt to make it harder for Windows Defender to get in the way of our keylogging operations.

-Of course the keylogger itself has some anti-forensic and AV evasive routines itself but a little more might be helpful.
+Of course the keylogger itself has some anti-forensic and AV evasion routines itself but a little more might be helpful.

-Also in `exploits` directory can be found a C++ file and some related project files. this is a privilege escalation exploit originally developed by Martin Fischer of Bytecode77.
+Also in the `exploits` directory can be found a C++ file and some related project files.
+This is a privilege escalation exploit originally developed by Martin Fischer of Bytecode77.
-Whom you can fin on github by clicking [here](https://github.com/bytecode77) and online over at his [website](https://bytecode77.com).
-I suggest checking both out he's got some amazing projects.
+Whom you can find on github by clicking [here](https://github.com/bytecode77) and online over at his [website](https://bytecode77.com).
+(I suggest checking both out he's got some really cool projects there.)

 The exploit makes it so our binary keylogger file gets auto-elevated through Volatile Environment and perfmon.exe.